The Washington D.C. Dermatological Society

 Intro to Dermatology Boot Camp

 First-year dermatology residents often feel overwhelmed by the ever-expanding lexicon and body of knowledge that comprises dermatology.
 To bridge the gap between internship and the vast unknown of dermatology residency, a Washington, D.C.-based multi-institutional task force was formed to develop academic programming aimed at easing this transition.
-First-year residents from George Washington University, Georgetown/Washington Hospital, and Howard University convene for lectures, surgical lab, and interactive patient vignettes.
-This pilot program is the first of its kind in the United States, and has the potential to be implemented nationally.
+First-year residents from George Washington University, Georgetown/Washington Hospital, Walter Reed Medical Center, and Howard University convene for lectures, surgical lab, and interactive patient vignettes.

 - Communicate effectively using dermatology’s descriptive clinical terminology.